bigfont/Bromance2013/gitCheatsheet.md

     git config core.editor "'C:\Program Files\Windows NT\Accessories\wordpad.exe'"

 * If it doesn't work, try changing the quote order from "'path'" to '"path"'

+# View Diffs

+    git diff

+Shows the diff between your working tree and the index.

+    git diff --cached

+Shows the diff between the index and the last commit.

+    git diff HEAD

+Shows the diff between your working tree and the last commit.